tiffanyycheng99/Movie_Franchise_and_Profit/README.md

 # Movie Magic and The "Magical" Swear Words
 ![Profanity in Film](https://nofilmschool.com/sites/default/files/styles/article_1500/public/wow.jpg?itok=6r6h97Z1)

 Profanity in media is nothing groundbreaking.
-In fact, profanity has become such a commonplace in media that Netflix even has a [new comedy series "History of Swear Words"](https://www.netflix.com/title/81305757)dedicated to explaning and uncovering the origin and impacts of the common foulmouthery.
+In fact, profanity has become such a commonplace in media that Netflix even has a [new comedy series "History of Swear Words"](https://www.netflix.com/title/81305757) dedicated to explaining and uncovering the origin and impacts of the common foulmouthery.

 But what of these "magical words" and their place on the big screen?
-Has the increased frequecy of spoken vulgarities become an indicator of a more popular, more trendy, more succesful film?
+Has the increased frequency of spoken vulgarities become an indicator of a more popular, more trendy, more succesful film?
 We seek to solve this mystery!

 ## This is where the magic happens